NathanKr/python-logger-playground/README.md

 And what if we want to see in root log just part of the modules log , we simply set these module log level to e.g. Warning or Error , this is easy by putting this in config.py

+<h2>log utils</h2>
+i have added in log_utils directory a small helper function called smart_print which can be used to print the function argument. in general this function should use logger but i did not want to make this too complicated so i just give a taste of it